Tulip-Dev/tulip/doc/developer/installation.rst

 In the example, we are showing the steps for a *Release* type build.
 The given paths must be modified according to your own preferences.

 Then press on the *Configure* button, select the project generator (*Unix Makefiles* by default), use the default compilers or specify new ones and validate. *cmake-gui* will create empty folders in the build directory.
-We can now specify the installation informations.
+We can now specify the installation information.

 .. image:: _images/install_cmakegui_build_generate.png
     :width: 600